 In the heat of the moment, it’s very easy to say something you’ll regret.
 Take a few moments to collect your thoughts before saying anything and think about the situation.
 Ask yourself questions like what am I getting angry at, is it worth it, am I overreacting etc.

 Practice deep-breathing exercises, imagine a relaxing scene, or repeat a calming word or phrase, such as, “Take it easy.”
 You might also listen to music, write in a journal (start and anger log), or try a bit of yoga.

 Physical activity can help reduce stresses that can cause you to become angry.
 If you feel your anger escalating, go for a brisk walk or run, or spend some time doing other enjoyable physical activities.
 Regular exercise will better regulate your adrenaline and cortisol levels, thus reducing your anger.

 Timeouts aren’t just for kids.
 Give yourself short breaks during times of the day that tend to be stressful.
 A few moments of quiet time might help you feel better prepared to handle what’s ahead without getting irritated or angry

 Know When to Seek Help

 Learning to control anger is a challenge for everyone at times.
 Consider seeking help for anger issues if your anger seems out of control, causes you to do things you regret or hurts those around you.

-Contact Spectrum Mental Health today to help you with you anger management issues.
+Contact Centric Mental Health today to help you with you anger management issues.
 We have clinics nationwide and also provide online video counselling.